-The school will ensure that the admissions register is kept up-to-date and accurate at all times and will inform parents when any changes occur.
+The schools will ensure that the admissions registers are kept up-to-date and accurate at all times and will inform parents when any changes occur.
 Two emergency contacts will be held for each pupil where possible.
 Staff will monitor pupils who do not attend the school on the agreed date and will notify the LA at the earliest opportunity.